Jan Sterling: Acting career

 As a teenager, she returned to the borough of Manhattan, and using variations of her given name, including "Jane Adriance" and "Jane Sterling", she began her acting career in 1938 by performing on Broadway as the character Chris Faringdon in Bachelor Born.
 For the summer of 1939, Sterling appeared in the summer stock cast at Elitch Theatre, the oldest Summer stock theater in the country, with Jane Wyatt appearing as the season's leading lady.

 She then appeared in a variety of other Broadway productions during the 1940s, such as When We Were Married, This Rock, and The Rugged Path.
 In 1947, she made her film debut in Tycoon, billed as Jane Darian.
 Ruth Gordon reportedly insisted she change her stage name, and they agreed upon Jan Sterling.
 She played a prominent supporting role in Johnny Belinda (1948).
-Alternating between films and television, Sterling appeared in several television anthology series during the 1950s, and played film roles in Caged (1950), Mystery Street (1950), Union Station (1950), The Mating Season (1951), Ace in the Hole (1951), Flesh and Fury (1952), The High and the Mighty (1954), Female on the Beach (1955), and High School Confidential (1958).
-Often cast as hard and determined characters, she played a sympathetic character in Sky Full of Moon (1952).
+Alternating between films and television, Sterling appeared in several television anthology series during the 1950s, and played film roles in Caged (1950), Mystery Street (1950), Union Station (1950), The Mating Season (1951), Ace in the Hole (1951), Flesh and Fury (1952), Pony Express (1953), The High and the Mighty (1954), Female on the Beach (1955), and High School Confidential (1958).

+Sterling was often cast as hard and determined characters, as in both her Wagon Train roles.
+She played a sympathetic character in Sky Full of Moon (1952).
 In 1950, she was cast as Ruth (the girlfriend of Deputy Roscoe, played by veteran western film star Roscoe Ates) on The Marshal of Gunsight Pass.